tavinus/kick.sh/README.md

 ***Be advised that killing ssh sessions with programs open can have many adverse effects on your system!***

 You should know what you are doing and I take no responsibility for any damage caused by this script.
-I am not responsible for any damage you may cause when kicking people on their faces, or balls, or whatever.
+I am not responsible for any damage you may cause when kicking people on their faces, balls, or whatever.

 ## Dependencies